ArCiGo/ArCiGo/README.md

 I have been working performing manual (Web & mobile) and automation (Web) testing, using different kinds of tools, processes and methodologies.
 I'm always focused on the customer needs and the user experience of the products I test.

-Sometimes I give talks about testing ⬇️.
+Sometimes I give talks about testing and professional growth ⬇️.

 ## My talks 🎤